 Interface to a STAE/STAI Exit: Prior to going to a STAE/STAI recovery routine, the control program attempts to obtain and initialize a work area which contains information about the error.
-This work area is called the system diagnostic work area (SDWA), and is 512 bytes long.
+The SDWA work area is 512 bytes long.
 The first word of the SDWA contains the address of the parameter list specified on the STAE macro instruction or the STAI parameter or the ATTACH macro instruction.